Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Searching the neighborhood for your lost Golden Retriever is old school, but it is the single most crucial step you can do to find your Golden Retriever (this step has the greatest chance of you recovering your lost dog).

 Start by retracing your steps and walking in the immediate area where you last saw the dog.
-If you have volunteers helping out, have some driving around and others canvassing neighborhoods on foot, and be sure to call out the dog’s name.
+If you have volunteers helping out, some driving around, and others canvassing neighborhoods on foot, be sure to call out the dog’s name.

-Ask everyone you meet to contact you first if they see your dog, especially if the dog is suspicious of strangers (you don’t want the dog to get frightened and run off again).
+Ask everyone you meet to contact you first if they see your dog, especially if it is suspicious of strangers (you don’t want the dog to get frightened and run off again).